Teaching English pronunciation with EBC’s Dr TEFL

 If all has gone well, your students should be happy they improved their pronunciation to help them in everyday speech.

 Now get them to try out what they learned.
-Manage a round-the-class exercise where each student gets to practice their pronunciation using your material.
+Finally, manage a round-the-class exercise where each student gets to practice their pronunciation using your material.

 When everyone has finished speaking, you can all kick back and relax.